 I have mixed feelings regarding Bowling for Columbine

-Kayla Rolland was a first-grader who was just six years old when a classmate - also six - brought a gun to school and shot her while they were lining up to leave the classroom.
+That said, I did find valid points in the film.
+It was difficult to watch at times, particularly when they talked with survivors of school shootings.
+Moore's interview with Kayla Rolland's teacher was particularly depressing.
+Kayla was a first-grader who was just six years old when a classmate - also six - brought a gun to school and shot her while they were lining up to leave the classroom.
 She died within minutes; she bled to death on the floor of her classroom while her classmates stood over her.

-I followed that case back when it happened and was gripped again with just how young
+I followed that case back when it happened, and was gripped again with just how young

 , Mark Taylor